 It was raining pretty steady, so we returned to the lodge for lunch.
 Sandwiches and desserts were provided for us both days from Redcan.
 Redcan’s food never fails to disappoint, so I was impressed to say the least.

 We then broke for dinner.
 We reconvened for an evening lecture by Erin aptly called “That Mushroom Looks Delicious!
 Will It Kill Me?”
-I found this to be very useful, as foraging was the primary reason for me taking this course.
+I found this to be very useful, as foraging was the primary reason for me to take this course.

 We met again Sunday morning at 8:00 am.
-Two of the women on the course from Search-and-Rescue (Marcy and Toni I believe) gave us a briefing on avoiding getting lost in the woods, as the forests can be very disorienting on the island.
-We then commuted about half an hour to a spot that Dan Harrison, Executive Director for the Raincoast Society, had scouted.
+Two of the women on the course were from Search-and-Rescue (Marcy and Toni I believe).
+They gave us a briefing on avoiding getting lost in the woods, as the forests can be very disorienting on the island.
+We then commuted for about half an hour to a spot that Dan Harrison, Executive Director for the Raincoast Society, had scouted.

 I never came across any Oyster Mushrooms, which I felt confident enough to gather, but I did come across some poisonous Angel Wing, which is beautiful but can be misidentified as Oyster Mushrooms.
 Basically, the Angel Wing has a white top and is thinner, while the Oyster Mushroom has a more oyster-looking top.